 Once you have decided on the type of pet you are interested in, there are a number of websites out there that bring the world of animals waiting for new homes right to your fingertips.
 The Shelter Pet Project is the most comprehensive source of information on adopting a shelter pet.
 Don’t be surprised if you are inundated with options!

 If for some reason you don’t find who you’re looking for right away, don’t be discouraged.
 Sadly shelters and rescue groups receive new animals every day, so keep checking back with them.
 Some groups also keep a waiting list, so they can call you if an animal matching your preference becomes available.

 Visit your local shelter

-Not every shelter or every pet is listed on the Shelter Pet Project, though, so it’s important to check the websites of your local shelter as well.
-And don’t forget to visit your local shelter in person—sometimes all it takes to find your perfect match is to look directly into a pet’s eyes and fall in love.
+Not every shelter or every pet is listed on the Shelter Pet Project, so it’s important to check the websites of your local shelter as well.
+Don’t forget to also visit in person—sometimes all it takes to find your perfect match is to look directly into an animal's eyes and fall in love.